itsToggle/trakt-scraper/README.md

     - You can find your Real-Debrid API key at: https://real-debrid.com/apitoken
 3. **After all that is done, start the script and head over to "http://YOUR-PC-NAME-HERE:8008/".**

-(4.)
-For now, if you want the Cover Pictures to show;
+4. (For now, if you want the Cover Pictures to show;)
-    - You need to enter your tmdb API Key in the webuisettings.xml (5.)
-For now, If you want to use the ddlwarez scraper;
+    - You need to enter your tmdb API Key in the webuisettings.xml
+5. (For now, If you want to use the ddlwarez scraper;)
     - ddlwarez used hcaptcha, which is bypassed by their friendly accessability Cookie.
     - To get an accessability Cookie, you need to request one on their Website.
     - You will receive a Link via e-mail.
 Enter the accessability Key of that Link in the webuisettings.xml